 Improve Motor Skills

-It might not occur to you as an adult, but filling out the pages of a kids’ colouring book involves a great deal of fine motor skills.
+It might not occur to you as an adult, but filling out the pages of a kids’ colouring book involves a lot of fine motor skills.
 We aren’t born with such skills; they develop gradually as we get older.
 We can expedite the process by completing certain activities.
 Holding and using a crayon and focusing movements to stay within the lines require the use of dozens of muscles located in the fingers, hands, and wrists.
-Kids who develop their motor skills early have a greater propensity for athletics, small object manipulation, and can even become better typists.
+Kids who develop their motor skills early have a greater propensity for athletics, and small object manipulation, and can even become better typists.

 Prepare Them for School

 Much of a child’s early education is done via paper.
 They complete in-class assignments on paper, receive homework assignments on paper, and produce reports on sheets of paper.
 What does that have to do with coloring?
 The act of coloring is an introduction to the structure that young children will eventually experience in the classroom.
 Though it may seem like a stretch to admit that coloring prepares a child for school, it certainly doesn’t hurt to expose them early on to the medium that they will use for much of their academic life.

 Even if the expectation is your child will stay within the lines, colouring books for kids are rarely used in that way —and there’s nothing wrong with that.
 Many children view a coloring book as a blank canvas, in spite of the line drawings laid out before them.
 Here, they can safely experiment with the colors and shapes that they choose to use to express themselves.
 Since activity books for kids are relatively inexpensive, there’s really no downside to letting your children explore their creativity page after page.

 If you think back to your grade school days, you might recall just how difficult it was to learn cursive.
 If you’d spent more time drawing as a child, you might have had an easier go of it.
 Why?
 Spending time coloring can significantly improve a child’s dexterity and thus make learning dexterous skills much easier to pick up.